 \section{Conclusion}

-This two-part paper considers pricing of multi-interval dispatch under demand forecast uncertainty.
-We establish that, in order to provide dispatch-following incentives, discrimination either in the form uniform pricing with out-of-the-market uplifts or non-uniform pricing becomes necessary.
-In particular, we show that, as a generalization of LMP, the non-uniform TLMP eliminates the need of the out-of-the-market uplifts.
-We also consider incentives of truthful revelation of ramping limits.
-We show that, by penalizing the ramping limits, TLMP provides incentives for generators to improve its ramping capability and reveal the true ramping limits.
+This two-part paper considers the pricing of multi-interval dispatch under demand forecast uncertainty.
+We establish that, to provide dispatch-following incentives, discrimination in the form of uniform pricing with out-of-the-market uplifts or nonuniform pricing becomes necessary.
+In particular, we show that, as a generalization of LMP, the nonuniform TLMP eliminates the need for the out-of-the-market uplifts under arbitrary forecasting uncertainty.
+We also consider incentives of the truthful revelation of ramping limits.
+We show that, by penalizing the ramping limits, TLMP provides incentives for generators to improve its ramping capability and reveal the actual ramping limits.
 Unfortunately, such incentives are lacking in the existing pricing schemes.

-Under the rolling-window dispatch, different pricing schemes differ in the distribution of the overall social-welfare among generators and consumers.
+Under the rolling-window dispatch, different pricing schemes differ in the distribution of the overall social welfare among generators and consumers.
 Among the pricing mechanisms considered in this paper, TLMP leads to the least consumer payment but also the lowest generator profit.
 Likewise, among uniform pricing schemes, PMP leads to the least consumer payment and the lowest generator profits.